Avoid the Overused “I Hope This Email Finds You Well” With These 8 Alternatives

 Diana

-4. “I’m eager to get your expertise on [subject you’d like the recipient’s expertise on].”
+5. “I’m eager to get your expertise on [subject you’d like the recipient’s expertise on]”

-If you’re looking for someone’s advice on a project, career move, or business deal, this line not only flatters the person you’re emailing but also gets the job done.
-If this isn’t someone you know well, make sure you triple check their background so you’re not asking a physicist for their economic expertise.
+If you’re looking for someone’s advice—whether that’s on a personal project, career move, or potential business deal—this line not only flatters the person you’re emailing, but will also get the job done.
+(One important thing to note: If you don’t know the person you’re emailing well, make sure to triple check their background and confirm your request is relevant; that way, you don’t end up asking a physicist for their economic expertise.)

 Hello Erika,

 I wanted to get your sales expertise on a potential business deal with United Herbals.
-I remember you mentioning that you had past experience in the herbal medicine industry.
+I remember you mentioning that you had past experience in the herbal medicine industry, and I’d love to get your insights on the deal.
 Do you have any availability this week to hop on a call to discuss further?

 Thank you,